 Absolutely!
-I am so glad and honored that I studied architecture and worked as Project Architect in design of commercial and residential buildings for more than 7 years.
-Also I have been involved in planning and designing interiors and private homes.
+I am so glad and honored that I studied architecture and worked as Project Architect in the design of commercial and residential buildings for more than 7 years.
+Also, I have been involved in planning and designing interiors and private homes.
 This experience is invaluable.
-I have knowledges and abilities to read and interpret architectural drawings.
-It helps me to determine the size of the potential walls, understand the scale of the mural design, how to use proper colors considering surroundings, even analyze the sun light and wall’s visibility.
+I have the knowledge and abilities to read and interpret architectural drawings.
+It helps me to determine the size of the potential walls, understand the scale of the mural design, how to use proper colors considering surroundings, even analyze the sunlight and wall’s visibility.

-How did you started as a street art artist?
+How did you start as a street art artist?

 Yu-baba together with Key Detail

 How was the first time you made a very big mural?